vikhyattomar23/LLM-Powered-Social-Determinants-of-Health-Assistant-App/README.md

 ## Conclusion

-I’m passionate about—healthcare and social equity.
+I’m passionate about - healthcare and social equity.
 The assistant I built might be small in scale, but it demonstrates how powerful and accessible LLM-based systems have become.

 By translating a free-text note into structured risk signals and then linking those to local interventions, this prototype shows the potential of AI to amplify the work of social workers, not replace them.